Tales of Innocence: Reception

 Prior to release, Innocence was reporting to be one of the most pre-ordered role-playing titles at Amazon Japan alongside Xbox 360 exclusive Lost Odyssey.
 The game received an initial shipment of 160,000 copies, with projected sales estimated at 150,000.
 Innocence reached #3 in the Japanese sales charts after Wii Fit and Mario Party DS, with estimated opening sales of 104,000 copies.
 After the first week, sales dropped dramatically, selling only 28,000 units the following week.
 Ultimately, Innocence was considered a success by the company, selling approximately 246,000 copies and exceeding their sales forecasts for the title.
 Innocence R reached #3 in the Japanese sales charts in its opening week, coming behind Armored Core V and Resident Evil: Revelations and selling 54,853 copies.
 By July of that year, Innocence R was the sixth best-selling title for the Vita, with total sales of 74,718 copies.

 Famitsu praised Innocences high-polygon character models, and the story and characters, which were generally engaging and entertaining.
 Gameplay was also praised, with the increased freedom of movement in battle being positively noted, along with the breadth of character customization available.
 Some minor points came in for criticism, such as parts of the game that would be difficult for newcomers, and a lack of explanation for some parts of the story.
 The score given by the magazine was noted as being the highest given by Famitsu to a Tales game up to that point.
 Paul Koehler of RPGamer, writing up his impression of the game at TGS 2007, was favorably impressed, calling map navigation "fluid" and saying that the graphics were "one of the better offerings at the show on the DS."
-Cubed3's Adam Riley was generally positive during his hands-on preview.
+Cubed3s Adam Riley was generally positive during his hands-on preview.
 He called the game's quality acting "amazingly high", praised the amount of voice acting, and saw it as "one of the better-rounded titles in the franchise so far."
 Comparing the game to Tempest, he said that Innocence made the previous DS game "look amateur in nature."
-RPGFan's Neal Chandran shared many points of praise with Riley, saying that the game promised to be "both a high quality RPG for Nintendo's DS and a high quality entry to this prolific RPG series."
+RPGFans Neal Chandran shared many points of praise with Riley, saying that the game promised to be "both a high quality RPG for Nintendo's DS and a high quality entry to this prolific RPG series."